 What are Rodents?

-Rodents comprise of the largest and most diversified order of living mammals: Rodentia.
+Rodents are the mammals belonging to the largest and most diversified order of living mammals: Rodentia.
 Rodents have an ever-growing pair of incisors in each jaw (upper and lower).
 Their bodies are robust with short limbs and long tails, but there are exceptions.
 Moreover, order Rodentia contains more than 30 families with some 1600 species.

 What are Lagomorphs?

-Rabbits and hares are widely spread and share more common features including large eyes, long-eares and elongated limbs.
-Pikas has quite different morphological features from rabbits and hares such as small eyes, round ears and short limbs.
-All these species are specifically prey species to many kinds of mammals and bird species, but have broad adaptations to avoid their predators.
+Rabbits and hares are widely spread and share more common features, including large eyes, long-eares and elongated limbs.
+Pikas have quite different morphological features from rabbits and hares such as small eyes, round ears and short limbs.
+All these species are specifically prey to many kinds of mammals and bird species but have broad adaptations to avoid their predators.

-What is the difference between Rodents and Lagomorphs?
+What is the Difference Between Rodents and Lagomorphs?